-It seemed we had an endless supply of topics to cover; not the least of which was remarking on how beautiful the countryside is all the way across the Nation.
+It seemed we had an endless supply of topics to cover.
+Not the least of which was remarking on how beautiful the countryside is all the way across the Nation.
 In Illinois and Ohio, a couple of our favorite states, it seems you can see forever.
 There are “ribbons of highway” for mile after endless mile.
 The farm land and countryside are so beautiful.
 You can’t help but wonder who lives on these gorgeous pieces of land and what their days are like.
-Even when you’re driving along in the car, you feel that you can breathe better and that you have time and space on your side.
+Even when you’re driving along in the car, you feel that you can breathe better.
+Not to mention, you have time and space on your side.

 She shared that she has been giving retirement a lot of thought lately.
 And, retirement for her is not about not working.
 It’s more about finding the right combination of work and opportunities to explore.
-She doesn’t have some grand plan for her 60’s or 70’s—at least not yet.
-She says, “I feel there is something else I should be doing,” and she’s taking time now to figure out her options.
+She doesn’t have some grand plan for her 60’s or 70’s.
+At least not yet.
+She says, “I feel there is something else I should be doing.”
+So, she’s taking time now to figure out her options.

 Like many of us women who grew up in the 1970s and went to college in the 1980s, we didn’t have grand career plans or a specific profession in mind.
 We simply had the opportunity to go to college in large numbers and received college degrees.
-From there, we got jobs, took opportunities that came our way, and eventually knitted together our careers.
+From there, we got jobs.
+We were flexible and took opportunities that came our way.
+Eventually over time, we knitted together a career path.
 We had an adventurous spirit and took chances.
 Then, we had children and “took a 25-year detour” from our original path.